MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xc000021a--winlogin-fatal-error.md

 Cause
 -----

-This error occurs when a user-mode subsystem, such as WinLogon or the Client Server Run-Time Subsystem (CSRSS), has been fatally compromised and security can no longer be guaranteed.
-In response, the operating system switches to kernel mode.
-Microsoft Windows cannot run without WinLogon or CSRSS.
-Therefore, this is one of the few cases where the failure of a user-mode service can shut down the system.
+This error occurs when a user-mode subsystem, such as Windows Logon process (WinLogon), Client Server Run-Time Subsystem (CSRSS), or the Session Manager Subsystem (SMSS) experiences an error that cannot be handled.
+This is one of the few cases where the failure of a user-mode program or service can cause a system crash.

 Mismatched system files can also cause this error.
 This mismatch can occur if you have restored your hard disk from a backup.
 Some backup programs might skip restoring system files that they determine are in use.